-John and Elizabeth are married with two children and several grandchildren.
-John is 62 years old and would like to spend more time with his family but is unsure whether he can afford to retire early or whether he will need to continue working until he reaches the State Pension age of 66.
+Married with two children and several grandchildren, John and Elizabeth wanted to spend more time with their family but weren’t sure whether then 62-year-old John could afford to retire early or whether he would need to continue working until he reached the State Pension age of 66.

-They are relatively wealthy and have several pension contracts, a collection of old investment policies, unit trusts and shares they have accumulated over the years.
-John used to enjoy choosing investments but has not made any changes for a while and is worried that if something happened to him, Elizabeth would have a problem managing them.
+They were relatively wealthy and had several pension contracts, a collection of old investment policies, unit trusts and shares they had accumulated over the years.
+John used to enjoy choosing investments but had not made any changes for a while and was worried that if something happened to him, Elizabeth would have a problem managing them.

-Having read the Sunday papers, they realise that on their death they would have an inheritance tax problem but are not keen to make large outright gifts now as they are concerned about their own financial security and their goal for John to retire early.
+Having read the Sunday papers, they realised that on their death they would have an inheritance tax problem but were not keen to make large outright gifts now as they were concerned about their own financial security and the impact this would have on John’s aim to retire early.

-Elizabeth would like to purchase a small car as she still drives around in John’s old company car, which she does not like to drive because she finds it too big.
-She is also concerned that John’s filing cabinet is full of papers that relate to current and old investments, Elizabeth keeps asking John to tidy it up, but he is worried he might throw away an important document they might need later.
+Elizabeth was still driving John’s old company car and wanted to purchase a smaller car.
+She was also concerned that John’s filing cabinet was full of papers that related to current and old investments, and that she’d asked John to tidy it up, but that he was worried he might throw away an important document they might need later.

-We asked them to complete a Finametrica attitude to risk questionnaire that formed as a starting point to our discussions about how much risk they would be comfortable taking with their investments.
-John had formed his own company in the past and was used to taking risks so it was no surprise that he was more tolerant to risk than Elizabeth.
+We asked John and Elizabeth to complete a Finametrica attitude to risk questionnaire that allowed us to better understand how much risk they would be comfortable taking with their investments.
+John had formed his own company and was used to taking risks so it was no surprise that he was more tolerant to risk than Elizabeth.
 However, as he was now approaching retirement he felt that a more cautious approach was required.